-This is a true story of a Japanese Reiki master who saved seriously ill women with hands-on healing.
+This is a true story of a Japanese Reiki master who saved seriously ill women with hand healing.

 Kaiji Tomita was a Japanese man living in Osaka in Japan in the Taisho era (1912-1926).